Jin-Hee Kim, MD

 - Female Pelvic Medicine and Reconstructive Surgery

-- Residency, Urology, University of California, Los Angeles, Los Angeles, 2002
+- Residency, Urology, University of California, Los Angeles, Los Angeles, CA, 2002

 - Internship, University of California, Los Angeles, Los Angeles, CA, 1996

 - MD, University of California, Los Angeles, School of Medicine, Los Angeles, CA, 1995